Garmisch-Partenkirchen ski resort: Winter sports at the foot of the Zugspitze

 The Zugspitze: skiing fun on Germany's highest peak

 The Zugspitze - Germany's highest mountain and only glacier ski area - has a lot to offer: Between 2,000 and 2,700 metres above sea level, skiing fun in natural snow is guaranteed.
 Not forgetting the warm winter sunshine, which can often still be felt here, even when the fog shrouds the valley.
 On a clear day, you can enjoy breathtaking views of over 400 mountain peaks, including the famous Grossglockner, Piz Bernina in Switzerland and Ortler in Tyrol.
-From December to May, ski and snowboard enthusiasts of all levels of experience can let off steam on 14 slopes that stretch over 20 kilometres of pistes.
-By the way: the almost five-kilometre-long Riffelriss run starts from the Zugspitzplatt and is an insider tip among deep-snow lovers.
+From December to May, ski and snowboard enthusiasts of all experience levels can let off steam on 14 slopes that stretch over 20 kilometres of pistes.
+By the way: the almost five-kilometre-long Riffelriss run starts from the Zugspitzplatt and is an insider tip among deep snow lovers.
 It is only open in particularly good snow conditions.

 Garmisch-Classic ski area: Hausberg and Osterfelderkopf for every level

 The interconnected Hausberg, Kreuzeck and Alpspitz/Osterfelder mountains provide around 40 kilometres of varied skiing fun in the Garmisch-Classic ski area.
 The predominantly blue runs on the Hausberg are popular with families and ski beginners, and right next to the valley station, children can gain their first experience on the slopes in "Ixis Kinderland".
 With a magic carpet and three beginner lifts, the first steps in the snow are much more fun.
 Fancy a break from skiing?
 You can go tobogganing on the neighbouring slope next to the local mountain.
 Variety is guaranteed!
-Those who enjoy skiing on the sunny side will appreciate the pistes on the Osterfelderkopf.
+Those who like to ski on the sunny side will appreciate the slopes on the Osterfelderkopf.
 From there, experienced winter sports enthusiasts can enjoy the longest valley descent on almost nine kilometres.

 Refreshment stop with toboggan option